noelleleigh/emoji-gender-reveal/README.md

 The Express routing server, the origin of all the behavior of this app.
 Defines 3 routes:

 1. A main route `/` which returns the main app page.
+1. An emoji route `/emoji` which returns a random emoji (saves the browser from having to download the whole list at the beginning).
-2. A puppeteer route `/puppeteer` which returns a simplified app page suitable for automated retrieval.
+1. A puppeteer route `/puppeteer` which returns a simplified app page suitable for automated retrieval.
-3. A tweeting route, defined by the `tweetEndpoint` environment variable in `.env`, which causes a tweet to be posted to the configured Twitter account.
+1. A tweeting route, defined by the `tweetEndpoint` environment variable in `.env`, which causes a tweet to be posted to the configured Twitter account.

-### 📄 `emoji_test_extractor.py`

-A Python script used for creating a JSON file of all fully-qualified emoji from the Unicode 12.1 [emoji-test.txt](https://unicode.org/Public/emoji/12.1/emoji-test.txt) file.

 ### 📄 `.env`